-Click New to define a new template.The following window is displayed:
+3. Click New to define a new template.

 - 4. In the Input ID pattern field, enter a pattern for the Stream ID of the input stream that will be automatically transcoded.
 This pattern will be used to identify the input stream and can include variables that are marked with the "\$" sign followed by a number (e.g. \$1, \$2, etc.) and/or with an asterisk "" wildcard.
 The patterns should also include a part of the string that requires an exact match.
 For example, the pattern "\$1_stream\$2kbps" will match an input stream "talk_show_stream_600kbps". - 5.
 Click Apply.